-Minor in an additional liberal arts area is also required (5-6 courses depending on area selected).
-Students who complete a second major or the Teaching Diverse Learners Program will not be required to complete a minor.
+Minor in an additional approved liberal arts area is also required (5-6 courses depending on area selected) except for students who complete a second major or the Teaching Diverse Learners Program.

-For those students wishing to obtain certification for K-6 licensure, admission to the Teacher Education Program, the electives EDU 456 (4 units of student teaching) and MAT 212, Problem Solving with Elementary Mathematics will be required.
+For those students wishing to obtain certification for K-6 licensure, the electives EDU 310, Elementary Urban Teaching, EDU 456 (Elementary Student Teaching - 4 units) and MAT 212, Mathematics for Elementary School Teachers will be required along with completion of the elementary education major.